webforj/webforj-documentation/docs/components/fields/fields.md

 A field label is a descriptive text or title that is associated with the field.
 It provides a brief explanation or prompt to help users understand the purpose or expected input for that particular field.
 Field labels are not only important for usability but also play a crucial role in accessibility, as they enable screen readers and assistive technologies to provide accurate information and facilitate keyboard navigation.

+### Helper text

+Each field can display helper text beneath the input using the `setHelperText()` method.
+This helper text offers additional context or explanations about the available inputs, ensuring users have the necessary information to make informed selections.

 ### Required

 A field is required when the user must provide a value before submitting a form.
 This is mainly used in conjunction with `setLabel(String)` to provide a visual indication to users that the field is required.